Dynamic light scattering

 Strengths and limitations of dynamic light scattering

-The main strength of DLS when compared with another routine particle size analysis method, laser diffraction (LD), is the ability to analyze sub-nanometer particles.
+The main strength of DLS compared with other particle size analysis methods, such as laser diffraction (LD), is the ability to analyze nanometer-scale particles.
 Other advantages include a relatively simple sample preparation procedure and fastness of the analysis.
+The main limitation of DLS is the assumption that particles are spherical, which may lead to uncertainties when determining the size of particles with very different shapes.
+Microscopy techniques, such as TEM or SEM, can help obtain more precise information about the shape and size of particles.

 Need an analysis?